The following procedure illustrates how to create a math channel in Caliper to use your Fuel Flow channel to detect changes within your fuel system.

 Looking at the run below, you can see that the efficiency of the fuel pump begins to fall off as the Engine goes above 8700 RPM.
 After the shift, the RPM drops back down and the CC’s Per Turn continue on at about 9.15-9.20 CC’s.

 To add this channel, first open the file to which you wish to add the new channel.
-If it is a run file, simply open it from the ‘File’ menu in the DataLink II software.
-If you wish to add it to your configuration file so the channel will appear in all subsequent downloaded files, select ‘Open Car Configuration’ from the ‘File’ menu, and select the appropriate configuration file from the available list.
+If it is a run file, simply open it from the ‘File’ menu in the Caliper software.
+If you wish to add it to your configuration file so the channel will appear in all subsequent downloaded files, select ‘Open Configuration’ from the ‘File’ menu, and select the appropriate configuration file from the available list.

-Once the desired file has been opened in the software, select the ‘Channel Maintenance’ option under the ‘Edit’ menu.
+Once the desired file has been opened in the software, select the ‘Show Channel Configuration’ icon in the upper right corner of the screen.

-Name the channel ‘CC’s Per Turn’, or something similar.
-Place the cursor in the ‘Expr.’ line, and then select ‘Fuel Flow’ from the list of ‘Currently Defined Channels’ by double-clicking on the entry in the list.
-Then, multiply that value by the constant to convert gallons to CC’s by typing ‘*3785’.
-Then, divide by Engine RPM by using the ‘/’ character and then double-clicking on the ‘Engine RPM’ channel in the ‘Currently Defined Channels’.
-The completed expression should read as ‘Fuel Flow’*3785/’Engine RPM’ as shown below.
+Click on the 'Insert Channel' button and select ‘Fuel Flow’ from the list Then, multiply that value by the constant to convert gallons to CC’s by typing ‘*3785’.
+Then, divide by Engine RPM by using the ‘/’ character and then clicking on 'Insert Channel' and then ‘Engine RPM’.
+The completed expression should read as ‘{Fuel Flow}*3785/{Engine RPM} as shown below.

 For questions or assistance in adding these channels to your system, please contact us at Performance Data Systems at (949) 652-6300 or email us at support@racepds.com.